 Step 1: Choose an Online Ordering System Provider

 Why choose UpMenu?
-You get an all-in-one online ordering platform designed specifically for restaurants.
-You can build your own fully branded online ordering system with no need for expensive third-party apps.
-Our tools help you keep more revenue, grow your customer base, and simplify your day-to-day order management.
+You get an all-in-one online ordering platform with tools that help you keep more revenue, grow your customer base, and simplify your day-to-day order management.

 Laura Pochop, Owner of Mulberry’s Market

-The next steps in this guide will walk you through exactly how to set up an online ordering system using UpMenu—from building your online menu to managing online food delivery, setting delivery zones, and optimizing your ordering system.
+The next steps in this guide will walk you through exactly how to set up an online ordering system in UpMenu—from building your online menu to managing online food delivery, setting delivery zones, and optimizing your system.

 Step 2: Add Menu Items and Prices